 Getting your next car or shopping for your first car can be a really exciting time.
 But for many it can be quite daunting, especially if you’re not sure how to fund your next car.
 There are a lot of questions to consider before getting a car.
 One of the main factors which can determine which type of car you get and how you pay for it is your budget.
+Not only do you need to focus on the cost of the vehicle, but factor in things like insurance, fuel, and EV road tax too.
+This is why choosing the right payment method matters.
 Let’s take a look at the different ways you can fund your next car and how to decide which is right for you.

 Many people say when it comes to cars, cash is king.
 Buying a car with cash can be the most cost-effective way of owning your next vehicle.
 When you buy a car with cash, you will be the legal owner of the car so you can sell it when you are ready and make any modifications you like.
 You also don’t owe anyone any money and don’t have to pay more money in terms of interest.
 However, cars can be expensive to buy outright, and you may not want to spend your full savings on purchasing a car.
 Buying solely with cash may also limit your choice of car, depending on how much you have saved.